 What can I expect on arriving in the UK as an International student?

-In 2020, we aim to welcome International students to the University through online and face-to-face events, where possible.
+We aim to welcome international students to the University through online and face-to-face events, where possible.
 We also offer help with travelling from the airport to Plymouth, improving your English language skills, and other aspects of settling into student life.

 Please see our International student welcome details for more help and information on what to expect when you arrive in the UK.